aleloi/aleloi.github.io/master_project_proposal.md

 [[Eprover]](#eprover).

-I tried to use CoqHammer for the Friendship Theorem project, but found that for some reason, it could not solve even simple goals.
+I tried to use CoqHammer for the Friendship Theorem project, but found that it could not solve even simple goals in `mathcomp`.
 Below is an example.
-I am to prove that $$\det(-I)$$ is an invertible ring element in the ring of complex algebraic numbers.
-I already know that
+I am to prove that $$\det(-I)$$ where I is the identity matrix is an invertible ring element in the ring of complex algebraic numbers.
+I have a premise `neg1M_unit` in scope that says that
 $$-I$$ is an invertible matrix, and there is a lemma `unitmxE` that says that invertible matrices have invertible determinants.
 The prediction step finds the lemma `unitmxE` among the top 50 candidates.
 Then